avantrec/soco-cli/README.md

 ## Guidelines on Playing Content

 SoCo-CLI enables playback of content from the **Sonos Favourites** and **Sonos Playlists** collections, from **local libraries**, and from the **TuneIn 'My Radio Stations'** list.
-It also allows playback of **audio files from the local filesystem**, and can add **sharelinks** from the Spotify, Tidal and Deezer music services to the Sonos queue.
+It also allows playback of **audio files from the local filesystem**, and can add **sharelinks** from the Spotify, Tidal, Apple Music, and Deezer music services to the Sonos queue.
 On macOS, the contents of physical CDs can be played direct to Sonos.

 ### Radio Stations